 Globally, the average person produces 2.6 pounds of garbage every day.
 In America, we generate a whopping 4.4 pounds of trash per person per day.
 That’s over 1,600 pounds per year.
 As a country, that’s 254 million tons per year.
 That’s enough waste to reach the moon and back 25 times.

 Those numbers really add up quick.
 The good news is the average American recycles or composts about 1.5 pounds of that daily waste.
 With only 34% of Americans recycling, there is a lot we can do to improve these numbers and decrease waste.
 Countries like Germany and Austria are recycling twice as much of their daily waste while other countries produce substantially less waste per capita.

 With so much room for improvement, it’s shockingly easy to have an impact.
-If more people recycle, we can increase amount of waste diverted and decrease the need for new resources.
-If you already recycle, take this opportunity to brush up on your recycling.
+If more people recycle, we can increase the amount of waste diverted and decrease the need for new resources.
+If you already recycle, take this opportunity to brush up on your recycling facts.
 Know what can and can’t be recycled and adjust your shopping habits to decrease the amount of non-recyclable materials you purchase.

 Not convinced yet?
 Here are some more facts and statistics to show you just how much recycling matters.

 Landfills, dumps and sorting facilities, oh my!
 If you’re not savvy to waste industry lingo, you may think these facilities are all the same.
 You would be wrong.
 There are many types of waste processing facilities and they all handle waste disposal differently.
 This means the amenities offered at each facilities can vary dramatically.